 The MSE Team

 Andrew joined MSE in June 2016 as Energy Analyst.
 He covers some of our guides on utilities and looks after content on Cheap Energy Club.
-He previously worked as analyst for a wide range of subjects, from energy and construction, to entertainment and sports.
+He previously worked as an analyst on a wide range of subjects, from energy and construction to entertainment and sports.

 Outside of work, Andrew enjoys playing squash, watching football and rugby, going to gigs and music festivals, and attempts to play the guitar and ukulele.

 Becca joined MSE in October 2018 as a Social Media Assistant.
 She is responsible for helping to drive traffic to the site with fun and informative posts to help MoneySavers on Facebook and Twitter.

 She has a background in marketing and studied English at university.